eventbrite/bay/docs/usage.rst

 =====

-To use Bay, you must first be in the top-level directory of your container library, or have the ``BAY_HOME`` environment variable to that path.
+To use Bay, you must first have the ``BAY_HOME`` environment variable pointing to the top-level directory of your container library.

 Selecting a profile